notabear629/Warriors-Vs-Soldiers-Reborn/README.md

 ADMIN_ROLE_ID requires you to create another role for your server admins to use. you should ONLY give this role to people you want to administrate the server.
 You should give this role every permission, except admin.
 Upon using the ~admin command, the bot will toggle the admin privillege of that role on and off.
 Therefore acting as a switch for the user channels to be visible or not.

-**IT IS IMPORTANT THAT YOU GIVE OWNERSHIP OF THE SERVER TO THE ALT.
+**IT IS IMPORTANT THAT YOU GIVE OWNERSHIP OF THE SERVER TO AN ALT ACCOUNT.
 OWNERS CAN ALWAYS SEE ALL CHANNELS, LEAVING PRIVATE CHANNELS IMPOSSIBLE.
 THEREFORE, DONT PLAY ON THE OWNER ACCOUNT.**

 It is also important to create the role hierarchy a certain way.
 You need to ensure that the role created for your bot is at the HIGHEST, and ensure it has admin privilleges.